yeswework/fabrica-dev-kit/README.md

 With BEML + PostCSS we can avoid repetition in both places, which makes the code easier to write, easier to read, and less prone to typos.
 Here are the equivalent versions:

-First, BEML – note how we use the attributes `block`, `elem` and `mod` instead of classes, but these are automatically rendered as classes in the final version.
+First, BEML – note how we use the attributes `block`, `elem` and `mod` instead of classes, but these are automatically rendered as classes in the compiled code.

 ```
 <dl block="measurements">